Materials-Consortia/OPTIMADE/optimade.rst

 This endpoint exposes information on other OPTiMaDe API implementations that are linked to the current implementation.
 The endpoint MUST be provided at the path ``<base_url>/links``.

-It may be considered an introspective endpoint, similar to the Info endpoint, but at a higher level: that is, Info endpoints provide information on the given implementation, while the Links endpoint provides information on the links between immediately related implementations (in particular, an array of none or a single ``"parent"`` object and none or more ``"child"`` objects, see section `4.5.2 Parent and Child Objects <#h.4.4.2>`__).
+It may be considered an introspective endpoint, similar to the Info endpoint, but at a higher level: that is, Info endpoints provide information on the given implementation, while the Links endpoint provides information on the links between immediately related implementations (in particular, an array of none or a single ``parent`` object and none or more ``child`` objects, see section `4.5.2 Parent and Child Objects <#h.4.4.2>`__).

 For Links endpoints, the API implementation MAY ignore any provided query parameters.
 Alternatively, it MAY handle the parameters specified in section `4.2.1.
 URL Query Parameters <#h.4.2.1>`__ for single entry endpoints.